Tax Withholding (Gensen choshu)

 But in the case that Nancy sells her property and gets profit, rate of tax is as below.

-Long-term capital gains ( When Nancy has owned this property for more than 5 year as of January 1st of selling year. ) : 15 % ( as for Income tax )
+When Nancy has owned this property for more than 5 year as of January 1st of selling year, rate of income tax is 15 %.

-And you also need to pay special reconstruction tax.
+And She also needs to pay special reconstruction tax.

 Tax rate of special reconstruction tax is 2.1 % of income tax.